 The most notable symptom of keratosis pilaris is its appearance.
-The visible bumps appearing on the skin resemble that of goosebumps or the skin of a plucked chicken.
+The visible bumps appearing on the skin resemble goosebumps or the skin of a plucked chicken.
 For this reason, it’s commonly known as “chicken skin.”

 Other symptoms associated with it include:

-- slight pinkness or redness around bumps
+- slight discoloration around bumps

 - itchy, irritable skin